We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 I’ve always wondered what it takes to be happy.
 As I pursued money, relationships, and success, I realized that happiness doesn’t come from the outside; it comes from within.

-We only get in our own way through the thoughts we believe.
+We only get in our own way through the thoughts we believe, and the ideas we think we should follow.

 With all that said, let’s look at nine simple steps on how to live a happy life.